Alrope123/retrieval-scaling/README.md

 - `datastore.embedding.embedding_dir`: path to the vector files.
 - `datastore.embedding.passages_dir`: path to directory that contains raw passage files.
 - `datastore.index.index_type`: index type.
 We use `IVFPQ` for our paper.
 Alternatively, setting it to `Flat` will build an index for exact search without approximation.
 - `datastore.index.ncentroids`: number of clusters.
 Theoretically it is positively correlated with build speed and negatively correlated with search speed.
-The recommand value is $4\sqrt{n vector}$ to $8\sqrt{n vector}$.
+The recommand value is $4\sqrt{n vectors}$ to $8\sqrt{n vectors}$.
 - `datastore.index.n_subquantizers`: number of quantizer.
 Theoretically it is positively correlated with precision and resulting index size (linearly).
 - `datastore.index.sample_train_size`: number of the sample size for training the index.
 The recommanded value is 1% - 10% of the total number of vectors.
 - `datastore.index.n_bits`: number of bits per subquantizer for compression.